SteeltoeOSS/Documentation/api/v4/logging/dynamic-console-logging.md

-# Dynamic Logging Provider
+# Dynamic Console Logging

 This logging provider is a wrapper around the [Microsoft Console Logger](https://learn.microsoft.com/dotnet/core/extensions/logging-providers#console).
-This wrapper allows for querying the active loggers and their minimum levels, as well as then modifying the levels dynamically at runtime via the [loggers actuator](../management/loggers.md).
+It allows for querying the active loggers and their minimum levels, as well as then modifying the levels dynamically at runtime via the [loggers actuator](../management/loggers.md).

 > [!CAUTION]
 > External tool integration involves sending the fully-qualified logger name over HTTP.
 Avoid using colons in the name of a logger to prevent invalid HTTP requests.